renkun-ken/rlist-tutorial/Getting-started/Quick-overview.md

 Let's break it down:

-1. We filter `people` list by the prerequisites: Using R and Python both for at least 1 year.
+1. We filter `people` list by the prerequisites: Using both R and Python  for at least one year.
 2. Then we class all people by their interests, that is, we create a big list of possible interest values, each is a nested list of all people whose interests contain that value.
 3. Then we sort in descending these interest classes by the number of people who has the corresponding interest.
 4. Then we pick out the top 3 interests with most people.